aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/mht-to-png/_index.md

 // load MHT with an instance of Document var document = new Document("template.mht", new MhtLoadOptions());

-// create an object of EmfDevice var renderer = new Aspose.Pdf.Devices.PngDevice();
+// create an object of PngDevice var renderer = new Aspose.Pdf.Devices.PngDevice();

-// convert a particular page and save the image in EMF format renderer.Process(document.Pages[1], "output.png");
+// convert a particular page and save the image in PNG format renderer.Process(document.Pages[1], "output.png");
 ```